Into the Big City . . .

 Nouveau Novelist …

 As a freelance writer and editor, I now am authoring books.
 I ghost-wrote A TALE OF TWO CONTINENTS: Jetting Across the Globe to Have a Baby, then penned a coming-of-age novel, BREAKING OUT.
 My current novel is the roman à clef MURDER IN PALM BEACH: The Homicide That Never Died.
-I am presently writing a third novel which, like MURDER, centers on injustice and redemption.
+I recently finished my third novel which, like MURDER, centers on injustice and redemption.

 A journalism career spanning 35 years preceded this foray into creative writing.
 My natural curiosity and zest for all aspects of life, critical characteristics of a journalist, were manifest from birth.
 I caused my parents no small amount of distress, shaking the bed headboard and rocking in my high chair, to the dismay of the barber in the shop below the apartment, who glared up a side staircase at me when I was 2.